Sher110106/smai/Report.md

 python laundry_solver.py --loads 3 --washers 3 --dryers 3 --benchmark
 ```

-### Benchmark Results (Mac, Python 3)
+### Benchmark Results (after heuristic fix)
 Instance: `K=3, washers=3, dryers=3`
 ```
 algo,heuristic,actions,seconds,expansions
-bfs,-,20,0.002228,579
-greedy,informed,20,0.000175,
-astar,informed,20,0.000751,117
+bfs,-,20,0.002180,579
+greedy,informed,20,0.000181,
+astar,informed,20,0.001145,164
 ```
-- **Solution quality**: Greedy found an optimal-length plan (20) on this instance but offers no guarantees.
-A* guarantees optimality by design.
+- **Solution quality**: A* remains optimal; Greedy found an optimal-length plan on this instance but has no guarantee.
-- **Performance**: A* with the informed heuristic expanded ~117 nodes vs BFS 579 (≈5x reduction) and is still very fast.
-Greedy is the fastest but may yield suboptimal solutions on other instances.
+- **Performance**: With the admissible `waits_lb`, A* expanded 164 nodes (previously 117 with the non-admissible count) versus BFS 579; it is still significantly more efficient than BFS and remains fast.
+Greedy is fastest in wall time but approximate.

-### Discussion and Trade-offs
+### Cleanups
-- The informed heuristic substantially shrinks the explored space versus uninformed BFS by aligning with unavoidable work (person ops + machine batches).
-- Greedy is a pragmatic choice for large K when an approximate but often-good plan suffices.
-- A* is the recommended default when optimality matters; it scales better than BFS due to the heuristic’s guidance.
+- Added expansion stats to Greedy for consistent reporting.
+- Removed unused simple heuristic and unreachable code in `heuristic_informed`.

 ### Potential Improvements
-- Add optional verbose tracing of states along the returned plan to illuminate operator choices.
+- Optional verbose tracing of states along returned plans.
-- Extend benchmarking to larger `K` and varied machine counts; log nodes expanded and peak frontier size.
-- Explore slight tie-breakers in greedy/A* (e.g., prefer more items in `B`) to reduce wall time further while maintaining admissibility for A*.
+- Larger-scale benchmarks; record frontier sizes and memory.
+- Tie-breakers in Greedy/A* (that preserve admissibility for A*).